SaraMarie2502/sschaa-tswd-portfolio-templates/final-project-part-three.md

 The most important work regarding identifying and building the story for my target audience was performed in part II.
 Since then the user persona and interviews have helped me.
 Since I got confirmation from the interviewees that the story is interesting for them, i didn't adapt much more of the story telling aspect.

 Initially I really struggeled to narrow down the subject and focus on just one target audience.
-Therefore, I spent a lot of time in specifying my subject so it is specific for a specific group.
-I decided to develop a story for students more specifically students which are about to graduate within a year.
+Therefore, I spent a lot of time in specifying my subject so it is targeted towards the audience.
+I decided to develop a story for students, more specifically students which are about to graduate within a year.
 My story is focusing on the impact a job decision has to use your resources towards achieving 1.5 degrees global warming.
 My approach included a lot of brainstorming, I thought about different directions this project could go into but decided I really wanted to focus on students and create a call to action which has a strong message and is also hopefull.

 The development of my user persona has helped me to further narrow down my story and keep it aligned to the actual target audience and not digress from the main story.